-My bad, I thought I needed to work every week as a freelance writer.
-I remember having weeks of no work, and I was afraid of what would happen if things persisted.
+My bad.
+I thought I needed to work every week as a freelance writer.
+I remember having weeks of no work and was afraid of what would happen if things persisted.

-Another month, I realized I had earned well, but I have spent it all on — you guess — nothing.
+Another month, I realized I had earned well, but I had spent it all on — you guessed — nothing.